 Now that the iPhone 6S and the iPhone 6S Plus have arrived prompting a price drop for the iPhone 5S, there's little reason to look at the iPhone 5C.
 Even the lowest-ever price tag makes it about as close as Apple will get to a budget offering, but 8GB is not enough storage.

 Pricing has always been less of an issue for Apple products as people are prepared to pay a premium for what are generally excellent devices, thoughtfully put together and cleverly engineered.

 The iPhone 5C is still all these things, but Apple hasn't pushed the boundaries and thus there's no real incentive for consumers to make the leap - unless they are dead set on owning an iPhone but really can't stretch that extra bit to the iPhone 5S.

-If you're agnostic in the market, there are plenty of other options available for the money, and even if you want an iPhone for the first time, I'd still suggest making doubly sure that this is the phone for you, especially on a two year deal.
+If you're agnostic in the market, there are plenty of other options available for the money, and even if you want an iPhone for the first time, I'd still suggest making doubly sure that this is the phone for you, and only on a pay as you go deal.

 First reviewed: September 2013